 - Average your expenses that fluctuate monthly, such as your utility bills. - Don't forget to factor in yearly expenses, such as car insurance.
 Divide these by 12 so they are accounted for in your budget.
-Or set aside the amount needed to pay the yearly fee. - If you pay your bills with a checkbook or online, reference these sources to view the bills you paid in a single month and how much you spent for each. - If you use a debit card, analyze these expenses for the last couple of months.
+Or set aside the amount needed to pay the yearly fee. - Reference the bills you paid in a single month and how much you spent for each. - If you use a debit card, analyze these expenses for the last couple of months.
 Doing so will provide you with important expense data that will help you determine where and how you are spending money each month.
 It may also help you to determine where some of your discretionary consumer expenses will need to be reduced. - As you estimate your expenses, distinguish between what you absolutely need to include (e.g., required credit card payments) and what you want to be able to fund (e.g., holiday gifts for family members).